cybertraining-dsc/su21-reu-372/project/index.md

 In a female-to-men radio at least 10:1 women are more often affected than men, and the diagnostics are called between the ages of 30 to 50 years.
 Studies suggest that an association between high levels of thyroid autoantibodies affect the increased frequencies of mood disorders and there was found a relation between thyroid autoimmunity disease, celiac disease and panic disorder and major depressive disorder.

 Here comes a convincing introduction to the problem:
 Note Carlos Theran: It perfect how you explain the concept of  Hashimoto thyroiditis and its affection in human's helth.
-Now that you introduced what is Hashimoto thyroiditis.
-I have some question that could help you to address the research question (the problem) that you want to solve.
+Now that you introduced what is Hashimoto thyroiditis. there are have question that could help you to address the research question (the problem) that you want to solve.
 - [ ] Given the introduction, I see that it is really difficult to detect Hashimoto thyroiditis in a person.
 So, Do you want to use ML that help you to identify early causes of Hashimoto thyroiditis on a person or you are looking for something else?
 - [ ] What kind of data you spect to find in order to addres a solution of your problem?
 - [ ] What kind of technique would you like to use to addres your problem?
 - [ ] Is there any paper, article, blogs, or any source that have address this problem before, If so, how they did?

-I hope this question help =)
+Hope this question help =)

 ## 2. Report Format